Stanley E. Porter, BA, MA, MA, PhD

 David I. Yoon, BA, MDiv, ThM, PhD

-I am a lecturer in Greek and have recently completed a PhD in New Testament with a dissertation entitled A Discourse Analysis of Galatians: A Study of Register, Context of Situation, and the New Perspective on Paul.
-Although my main areas of interests (right now) are Greek linguistics and Pauline studies, I have a very broad interest in New Testament studies including the Gospels, hermeneutics, papyrology and textual criticism, literary criticism, and NT history and background, among others.
-I am a co-editor of the book Paul and Gnosis with Stanley E. Porter, and have published several articles in the above mentioned areas, in journals such as Filologia Neotestamentaria, Currents in Biblical Research, and the Expository Times, and have presented on these topics at various academic conferences.
-In addition to my academic work, I serve as worship pastor at my local church.
+I am a lecturer in Greek and have recently completed a PhD in New Testament with a dissertation, now being published as A Discourse Analysis of Galatians and the New Perspective on Paul (Linguistic Biblical Studies 17; Leiden: Brill, 2019).
+I have a very broad interest in New Testament studies, including Pauline studies, linguistics (in application to Greek), the Gospels, hermeneutics, papyrology and textual criticism, literary criticism, and NT history and background, among others.
+I am also a co-editor of the book Paul and Gnosis with Stanley E. Porter, and have published several articles in the above-mentioned areas, in journals such as Filologia Neotestamentaria, Currents in Biblical Research, and the Expository Times, and have presented on these topics at various academic conferences.